 With respect to the CEO, the Compensation Committee meets to assess annual Company and individual performance.
-The Compensation Committee determines Mr. Shreiber's base salary based on the factors the Compensation Committee, in its discretion, considers relevant and in the best interest of J & J. Mr. Shreiber's bonus and stock option grant are determined by a formula approved by J & J's stockholders.
+The Compensation Committee determines Mr. Shreiber's base salary based on the factors the Compensation Committee, in its discretion, considers relevant and in the best interest of J & J. Mr. Shreiber's bonus was determined by a formula approved by J & J's stockholders.
+The Compensation Committee granted Mr. Shreiber the stock options in accordance with a formula set forth in the Stock Option Plan approved by the stockholders.